-If you want to add new components to an existing Thermo-Calc installation (for example, you purchased a license for TC-Python), run the installation file again as in Step 3 of "Full Standalone Installations" on page 36.
+If you want to add new components to an existing Thermo-Calc installation (for example, you purchased a license for TC-Toolbox for MATLAB®), run the installation file again as in Step 3 of "Full Standalone Installations" on page 35.

-1. For all OS you need to have administrative level rights.
+- See "Which TC-Toolbox Installation Should I Choose?" on page 101 for details about these component options and generally use the separate instructions for this product. - 1.
+For all OS you need to have administrative level rights.
 For example in Windows, right-click the executable Thermo-Calc installation .exe file and choose Run as administrator to launch the Setup program.